-Day 1 – From Porto to the Douro Valley by train
+Day 1 – From Porto to the Douro region by train

 We’ll be at the airport to meet you and drive you to the train station in Porto where you’ll receive a full briefing about your self-guided walking holidays in Douro Valley.

 Take the train from Porto to the small riverside village of Pinhão (2.5 hours) where the train station is decorated with painted tile panels depicting Douro wine production.
-Walk or take a taxi to Quinta de la Rosa, a working winery with attractive guest rooms, stunning views of the Douro River and an outdoor pool.
+Walk or take a taxi to a working winery with attractive guest rooms, stunning views of the Douro River and an outdoor pool.

 Stroll around the vineyards, sample their wines or take a boat trip along the river (paid locally).
 Enjoy tasty local dishes this evening in the onsite restaurant or head into the village for other options.